MariosGkMeng/Straightforward-Obsidian2Latex/example_vault/✍Writing/example_writing.md

 ![[table__block_long#table]]

 # Latex commands
 When there is something niche, or some translation functionality that hasn't been developed yet, you can write a latex command within the code-block functionality of Obsidian, and the translator will not touch it.
-Use the following syntax:
+Use the syntax according to the following example:

 ```latex
 \lipsum[1-4]